About This Service

 - The Match Program

-The MATCH Program provides employment counseling and job readiness services and walks participants through the process of finding and retaining employment.
+The MATCH Program provides employment counseling and job readiness services to HIV-positive individuals and walks participants through the process of finding and retaining employment.

 - SUNY ATTAIN Computer Lab.